 Despite a Lockdown, India is Cracking Down on Student Activists Who Were a Part of Anti-CAA Protests

 “This government can go to any extent to stifle our voices.
 Everyone feels they will be the next in line to be arrested."

 Doctors are unable to download guidelines, news updates are slow to load, and some students have had to stay away from home because of the lack of connectivity.

-As the death toll reaches 20, with over 250 seriously injured, a BJP spokesperson insists "everything will be fine".
+As the death toll reaches 20, with over 250 seriously injured, a representative from the ruling Bharatiya Janata Party insists "everything will be fine".

-VICE spoke with those present at the scene where the attacker went live on Facebook several times and then shouted “Ye lo azadi” before firing at an anti-CAA protest gathering.
+VICE spoke with those present at the scene where the attacker went live on Facebook several times and then shouted "take your freedom" before firing at an anti-Citizenship Amendment Act protest gathering.

 "Everyone is using it.
 The government officials themselves are uploading Facebook display pictures using VPN!"